-Summer is here and that means recent college grads everywhere are entering the job search, internships or workforce for the first time.
+Graduating from college and jumping into the real world can be extremely overwhelming.
 I recall this period on my life feeling a bit like culture shock since I was totally unprepared for what lay ahead.
 I struggled for months in the job search and early career management which is probably why I’m so passionate about helping career newbies in my line of work.
 There was a ton of learning along the way and looking back, there are 6 pieces of advice I wish someone would have given me as I left college for the real world.

 Internships are a great way to network inside a company and lay the foundation for future opportunities especially if your goal is to eventually be hired with your internship company.
 The downside is that of working for free but the upside is that of an immediate entry point or foot in the door AND exposure to the hiring decision makers.
 If you’re struggling in the job search, and months are passing without any luck, you may want to try this route.